Hasantha Hettiarachchi

 Keerthi Sri Dr. Hasantha Srilal Hettiarachchi (හසන්ත හෙට්ටිආරච්චි; born 21 December) is a Sri Lankan journalist and television presenter.
 He is considered as an iconic figure of Sri Lankan media most notable for the popular television programs Atapattama and Doramadalawa.

 Personal life

 He was born on 21 December in Warakapola, Kegalle in a family with three siblings.
-His father is a b businessman.
+His father is a businessman.
 He completed education from Mirigama Bandaranaike Vidyalaya.
 After passing G.C.E A/L, he entered University of Colombo and obtained a Special degree on Mass Communication.
 He got the award for best Announcer at the university media festival.

 In 2011, he received his honorary doctorate from the University of Kelaniya.
 He is a lecturer at the University of Kelaniya and the Nagananda Buddhist Educational Institute.

 He is married to Chamudika Piyumi.
 President Mahinda Rajapaksa and Professor Sumanapala Galmangoda signed the marriage witnesses.
 The wedding was celebrated on 5 May 2011.
 The couple has two daughters.
 Elder daughter was born on 2012 and younger daughter was born on 2014.